 If you got a pet last year, remember that this year is their first proper Halloween.
-With a lot less fireworks and little trick or treating and bonfires last year we must think of this year as the pets first Halloween so make sure you follow the advice.
+With fireworks, trick or treating and bonfires in full swing this year, we must think of our little furry friends who struggle during spooky season.

 Don't keep pets outdoors during Halloween and ensure that they have a safe, quiet place inside where they aren't frightened by all the noise and excitement and where they cannot escape through the constantly open door.
 A quiet, inner room where they can't hear much of the noise from fireworks and loud bangs can help.
 Putting a radio or television on in the room can also be effective.
 When children are coming to the door to trick and treat, cats can quickly slip out the front door, and dogs sometimes try to bite unsuspecting kids, thinking that they're intruders.
 For everyone's safety, it's best to keep animals inside a bedroom or family room, away from all the commotion.
 Try and make sure that the dog isn’t left alone if it’s distressed.